Katykochte/CS-371/README.md

 ## Assembly Workout Generator and Health Value Calculator

 This program can create randomized workouts or perform health calculations.
 The files included are in Assembly Language and C++ and link together to complete the package.
 The program receives user input through the C++ side, categorizes the input, and calls functions in assembly to do the majority of the work.
+A higher quality PDF of the logo may be seen [here](https://www.canva.com/design/DAGS0zeLTK8/W6QxbbdcDHyEaoLYbGOH6w/view?utm_content=DAGS0zeLTK8&utm_campaign=designshare&utm_medium=link&utm_source=editor)

 ### This program is capable of:
 - Calculating BMI if given height in feet and inches, weight in pounds, and age